NallaTeja/CyberArk-PAS/CyberArk Installation/CyberArk Cluster Lab v12/02 CyberArk HA Cluster Vault Installation.md

     ![Remote Control Agent Configuration](https://github.com/user-attachments/assets/019a131b-9084-4a90-92cf-155995a77c2a)

 11. **Vault Server Machine Hardening**
-    - During the vault hardening process, retain the default settings without selecting the Do not hardening checkbox.
+    - During the vault hardening process, retain the default settings without selecting the 'Do not hardening the machine' checkbox.
 Click **"Next"** to proceed.
     ![Vault Server Machine Hardening](https://github.com/user-attachments/assets/d2fcbc72-da15-4c47-b7a8-17092a55450e)

 12. **Select Program Folder**